elementary/shortcut-overlay/README.md

 A native OS-wide shortcut overlay to be launched by Gala.

-This GTK+ applet should read window manager and OS keyboard shortcuts from dconf and expose them to the user when launched.
+This GTK+ applet reads window manager and OS keyboard shortcuts from dconf and exposes them to the user when launched.
 Inspired by the similar [feature][1] of Ubuntu Unity introduced in Ubuntu 12.04.

 ![Screenshot](/data/Screenshot@2x.png)

-The shortcut window should open centered on the primary display, probably styled like a dialog.
-It should have two columns of keyboard shortcuts, and a gear in the titlebar that opens the [system keyboard settings](settings://input/keyboard/shortcuts).
+The shortcut window opens centered on the primary display.
+The titlebar opens the [system keyboard settings](settings://input/keyboard/shortcuts).

 ## Included Shortcuts